Lok Virsa Making Efforts To Promote Women Entreprenuers - UrduPoint

 Lok Virsa Making Efforts To Promote Women Entreprenuers

-Lok Virsa was making efforts to promote women entreprenuers skillfull work aiming to provide platform to showcase their artistic skills

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Mar, 2022 ) :Lok Virsa was making efforts to promote women entreprenuers skillfull work aiming to provide platform to showcase their artistic skills.
+ISLAMABAD, Apr 3 (UrduPoint / Pakistan Point News - 3rd Apr, 2022 ) :Lok Virsa was making efforts to promote women Entreprenuers Skillfull work aiming to provide platform to showcase their artistic skills.

 He said several women came from Sindh province showcasing the traditional artwork to attract people including foreign tourists as there were many stalls set up under the premises of Lok Virsa.